 SDP VPN complements zero trust, which considers internal and external networks and actors untrusted.
 The network topology is divorced from the trust.
 There is no concept of inside or outside of the network.

 This may result in users not automatically being granted broad access to resources simply because they are inside the perimeter.
-Primarily, security pros must focus on solutions where they can set and enforce discrete access policies and protections for those requesting to use an application.
+Security pros must primarily focus on solutions that allow them to set and enforce discrete access policies and protections for those requesting to use an application.

 SDP lays the foundation and secures the access architecture, which enables an authenticated and trusted connection between the entity and the application.
 Unlike security based solely on IP, SDP does not grant access to network resources based on a user’s location.